-The sample consisted of 64 perpetrators who committed 62 attacks (two attacks involved pairs of perpetrators).
+The sample for this study consisted of 64 perpetrators who committed 62 attacks (two attacks involved pairs of perpetrators).
 The shooters ranged in age from 11 to 62.
-They were 95.3% male (n = 61) and 4.7% female (n = 3).
-Other demographic data will be presented below in response to the questions posed by the study.
+They were 95.3 percent male (n = 61) and 4.7 percent female (n = 3).
+Other demographic data will be presented in the Results section as part of the findings.
 A list of the shooters included in the study is provided in the appendix.